Michael Allan: Kansas City Chiefs

-Allan was drafted in the seventh round (231st overall) of the 2007 NFL Draft.
-He became the first Whitworth University football player to be drafted into the NFL since Eric Kelley was drafted by the Detroit Lions in 1972 NFL Draft.
+Allan was selected in the seventh round (231st overall) of the 2007 NFL draft.
+He became the first Whitworth University football player to be drafted into the NFL since Eric Kelley was selected by the Detroit Lions in 1972 NFL draft.
 Allan also became the first Division III player drafted into the NFL since 2003.

-On September 12, 2007 Kansas City Chiefs President Carl Peterson announced that the club has added Allan to its practice squad.
+On September 12, 2007, Kansas City Chiefs President Carl Peterson announced that the club has added Allan to its practice squad.
 He returned to the active roster after agreeing to a three-year contract on December 19, 2007.
 Michael Allan was cut from the Chiefs on August 31, 2008.

 California Redwoods

 Allan was signed by the California Redwoods of the United Football League on August 18, 2009.